 These are idealistic goals, but they represent a guide along the way toward greater self-observation and richer living.
 Fidelity to the practice of self-observation, together with the actual translation of understanding into action, can be a lifelong quest marked by high adventure and notable results.

-The knowledge of oneself and how one reacts continues to constitute the surest path to health and to mature behavior.
+The knowledge of oneself and how one reacts continues to constitute a health and mature behavior.